 Project Supervisor: Martti Nissinen

-The aim of this project is to examine the complex relationship between the divine world and the urban landscape through case studies of some of the main religious centers in the ancient Near East during the 1st millennium BCE.
+The aim of this project is to examine the complex relationship between the divine world and urban landscape through the case study of one of the main religious centers in the ancient Near East during the 1st millennium BCE: Arbela (modern-day Erbil, Iraq).
 Specifically, I am interested in the following questions: how is a religious center defined, and how does it relate to other cities, particularly political capitals and cities with prominent temples?
 How do the political spaces of the palaces and the religious spaces of temples interact with one another?
 How does the status of a religious center affect royal investment, the movement of resources, and the urban topography and demographics?
 How are religious centers affected by socio-cultural and political changes, or how do they affect them in return?
-The cities included are largely those of Assyria, including Assur, Arbela, Kurbail, and Nineveh, but these are placed in conversation with important religious centers in nearby areas, such as Babylon and Nippur in Babylonia and Jerusalem in the Levant.
+In answering these questions, this study provides a biography of Arbela’s importance and roles in the Neo-Assyrian Empire as well as its connection with the other major urban and religious centers in Assyria including Assur, Kurbail, and Nineveh.

 Completed Project: Official Religion in the Neo-Assyrian Royal Inscriptions